google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 -->

---
+---

+# Notebooks

 -![](res/notebook.png) #TODO
 -
  <!--

-Notebooks are another option that you will see regularly.
-They are also the primary coding environment for this course.
+Notebooks are another option that you will see regularly, and they are the primary coding environment for this course.

-Currently when someone mentions a data science notebook, they are typically referring to a Jupyter Notebook.
+When someone mentions a data science notebook, they are typically referring to a Jupyter Notebook.

 Jupyter Notebooks combine code, output, and supporting documentation in a single structured document.
 The document can be executed, modified, and iterated on.

 Though you'll see many Jupyter notebooks that contain Python code, they aren't limited to Python.
-Jupyter supports many different 'kernels' that allow users a wide variety of choice in what languages and libraries they use.
+Jupyter supports many different 'kernels' which allow users a wide variety of choice in what languages and libraries they use.
+In this course, we will use Python.

 Source: Google Copyright